 - appropriate injection sites.

-- The length of time the pharmacist recommends an individual to be observed for adverse effects, which shall be based on standards of care established by the physician approving the protocol.
-The location of observation shall be in the general vicinity of the administering pharmacist to allow for ongoing evaluation.
+- The length of time the pharmacist or pharmacist intern recommends an individual to be observed for adverse effects, which shall be based on standards of care established by the physician approving the protocol.
+The location of observation shall be in the general vicinity of the administering pharmacist or pharmacist intern to allow for ongoing evaluation.

 - A method to address emergency situations including, but not limited to, adverse and anaphylactic reaction.